iworks/simple-password-policy/readme.txt

 = GitHub =

 The Simple Password Policy plugin is available also on [GitHub - Simple Password Policy](https://github.com/iworks/simple-password-policy).

+= How it works? =

+After installation, you can establish a password policy or require users to change weak passwords upon login.

 = See Room for Improvement? =